-The Program's graduated rating system, from one to five Green Globes, recognizes buildings that improve energy and environmental performance for management, site, energy, water, resources, emissions and indoor environment.
-UBC's Okanagan campus Arts and Sciences expansion is rated at five Globes, the highest eco-rating level, serving as a national or world leader in energy and environmental performance, and using design practices that can be implemented by others.
+The Program's graduated rating system, from one to ive Green Globes, recognizes buildings that improve energy and environmental performance for management, environment.
+UBC's Okanagan campus Arts and Sciences expansion is rated at five Globes, the highest eco-rating evel, serving as a national or world leader in energy and environmental performance, and using design practices hat can be implemented by others.